ThangD/management-user-ai/DEPLOY_FREE.md

 ## 🆘 Common Issues

-**Render: First request is slow (30s)**
+**Railway: Out of credits**
-- This is normal for FREE tier
+- You get $5/month free credits
-- Service "wakes up" after idle
+- Should be enough for small apps
-- Upgrade to $7/month for always-on
+- Optimize by setting sleep after inactivity

 **Vercel: CORS error**
 - Add your Vercel URL to CORS in `apps/api/src/main.ts`